promatia/acts/constitution-act.md

 ## Part 1: Foundation
 ### Section 1: Preamble
 #### Paragraph 1: Preface
-The citizen of Promatia, all of whom care for the future of our nation by advancing our government, wish to establish a government that uses the advancements of technology to governs under the creed of freedom and liberty for all people, regardless of their categorial traits or the circumstances of their birth and which government will defend the land held dear to our hearts, and therefore, have established this Government of Promatia in order to:
+The citizens of Promatia, all of whom care for the future of our nation by advancing our government, wish to establish a government that uses the advancements of technology to governs under the creed of freedom and liberty for all people, regardless of their categorial traits or the circumstances of their birth and which government will defend the land held dear to our hearts, and therefore, have established this Government of Promatia in order to:

 - (a) establish and protect our nation and government,
 - (b) improve living standards using technology and modern infrastructure techniques,